Here are 25 tips that may help your website pass the tech bubble millennial test.

 5. Includes testimonials from real customers.
 Are the testimonials detailed enough that prospects can tell the kinds of customers and industries served, and in general how you helped them?

 Oh!
 Wishing to finally update the vibe with my own page.
-Feelings regarding the sharp appearance of http://www.clearestglass.ca?
-Honestly a wonderful window cleaner in Enderby BC whenever looking within the general British Columbia locale.
+Feelings regarding the sharp appearance of https://www.annuityeducator.com?
+Honestly a trusted annuity consultant whenever looking within the general CALIFORNIA locale.
 Offer a comment.
 Thanks!

 6. Lists your location(s), hours of operation, phone number, map, and directions.
 This is crucial for brick-and-mortar businesses.